thomasvrussell/sfft/README.rst

     pip install cupy-cuda115  # CuPy backend

-| *CuPy backend is faster than PyCUDA backend, while it consumes more GPU memory.*
-| *Generally, I recommend users to adopt CuPy backend as long as it does not incur GPU out-of-memory issue.*
-| *Note that PyCUDA backend is still not compatiable with CUDA 11.*
+- Additional Remark: CuPy backend is faster than PyCUDA backend, while it consumes more GPU memory.
+Generally, I recommend users to adopt CuPy backend as long as it does not incur GPU out-of-memory issue.
+Note that PyCUDA backend is still not compatiable with CUDA 11.

 Dependencies
 -----------